 Grade descriptions are provided to give an indication of the standards of achievement candidates awarded particular grades are likely to show.
 Weakness in one aspect of the examination may be balanced by a better performance in some other aspect.

-Grade descriptions for Cambridge IGCSE First Language Chinese will be published after the first assessment of the IGCSE in 2020.
-Find more information at www.cambridgeinternational.org/igcse
+Grade descriptions for Cambridge IGCSE First Language Chinese will be published after the first assessment of the syllabus in 2020.
+Find more information at www.cambridgeinternational.org/0509

-Changes to this syllabus for 2020, 2021 and 2022
+Changes to this syllabus for 2023, 2024 and 2025